eddow/webgpgpu/README.md

   - `value([[1, 2], [3, 4], [5, 6]]).at(2, 1) === 6`
   - `value([[1, 2], [3, 4], [5, 6]]).slice(0) ~ [1, 2]`

+The given values also act as JS arrays.
+The `operator[](index: number)` is hacked in and the array interface will be forwarded.

+> Note: There is no array creation so to speak while not specifically asked for, it all end up being an access to the underlying `ArrayBuffer`.

 ## Types

 The main types from wgsl are available with their wgsl name (`f32`, `vec2f`, etc.).
 Note: These are *values* who specify a wgsl *type* - it is not a typescript type.
 These  types (like `Input1D<[number, number]>`) are produced and used automatically (here, from a `vec2f.array(x)`).